 Time trends in vegetation greenness

-The analysis of greenness time trends showed that EVI in 78.9 % of the pixels of Quercus pyrenaica forests experienced a positive trend for the 2000-2016 period.
-The lowest values of EVI standardized anomalies for the studied period were recorded during the 2005 drought, and the minimum EVI values were expressed in northern (dry) populations (Figure 2).
+The analysis of greenness time trends showed that EVI in 78.9 % of the pixels experienced a positive trend for the 2000-2016 period.
+The lowest values of EVI standardized anomalies for the studied period were recorded during the 2005 drought, and the minimum EVI values were expressed in the northern (dry) population (Figure 2).
 A “browning” episode (EVIsa<-1) was observed during this drought event, whereas no changes in greenness were observed in response to the 2012 drought (Figure 3).

 Analysis of radial growth trends and disturbances

 The trees of the southern population were older than those from the northern one.
-In addition, trees from the southern population at high altitude were taller and their growth was significantly faster than that of trees from the other two sites (Table 1, Figure 4), despite competition measured as plot basal area was greatest in CA-High (Table 1).
+In addition, trees from the southern population at high altitude were taller and their growth was significantly faster than that of trees from the other two sites (Table 1, Figure 4) and despite competition measured as plot basal area was greatest in CA-High (Table 1).
 Growth and height of trees from the northern and the low-elevation southern population were similar (Figures 4 and S6).
-Only trees from the southern sites showed significant positive growth trends since the late 1970s (Figure 4), being much more pronounced for the highest, hence more humid, site (CA-High).
+Only trees from the southern sites showed significant positive growth trends since the late 1970s (Figure 4), being much more pronounced for the high-elevation, hence more humid, site (CA-High).

-Drought events produced reduction in RWI for all sites (Figure S3), being particularly evident the negative effect of the 1995 drought (the worst drought spell in our climatic record, Table S3), when the greatest growth reduction was recorded for all chronologies.
-The southern sites (CA-High and CA-Low) showed weaker reductions of tree-growth than the northern site (SJ), especially for 2005 and 2012 (Figure S3).
-Tree-growth reduction followed a moisture-gradient, being weaker for the wettest site (CA-High, Figure 5).
+Drought events reduced radial growth for all sites (Figure S3), being particularly evident the negative effect of the 1995 drought (the worst drought spell in our climatic record, Table S3), when the greatest growth reduction was recorded for all chronologies.
+Tree-growth reduction followed a moisture-gradient.
+The southern sites (CA-High and CA-Low) showed weaker reductions of tree-growth than the northern site (SJ), especially for 2005 and 2012 (Figure S3)., being the weakest for the wettest site (Figure 5).

 The northern site (SJ) showed two major release events (GC > 50 % occurring in more than 50 % of sampled trees): the first during the 1940s (the most evident) and the second in 1995-2000.
 These periods alternated with periods of suppression.
 In contrast, the two southern sites showed no release events except for CA-High at the beginning of the 1830s and no suppression events in the last 50 years.